Reviews Taiwanese Reviews

 Single mother Pin-Wen is a career woman working in a multinational company, while living with her teenage daughter, Xiao Jing.
 One day, however, things take a turn for the worse for her, as she is informed of a severe salary cut, and also that her daughter is forced to quarantine after a classmate tested positive for coronavirus.
 At the company’s request, Pin-Wen is also forced to stay at home, and all the issues she had with her daughter, come to the fore in the most direct fashion.
 Xiao Jing essentially decides to lock herself in her room, taking advantage of her potential illness to avoid having any kind of communication with her mother.
 As her behavior deteriorates, Pin-Wen is forced to call her ex-husband for help, but things deteriorate even more a bit later, as the nervous breakdown she seemed about to have, is proven to be something much worse.
 Xiao Jing has to face reality in a way she had never done before, as the issues she and her mother face have only just begun.

 , as usual, does a number of very smart things with his movie.
-The first one is the way he uses the pandemic and the quarantine measures as a metaphor for the strained relationship between mother and daughter, with the mask and the seclusion Xiao Jing imposes on herself, but also essentially on her mother, highlighting this approach in the best fashion.
+The first one is the way he uses the pandemic and the quarantine measures as a metaphor for the strained relationship between mother and daughter, with the and the seclusion Xiao Jing imposes on herself, but also essentially on her mother, highlighting this approach in the best fashion.
 That fact that the quarantine, however, also has actual implications is also showcased here, but Chung seems to suggest that the pandemic did not exactly create new psychological issues (apart from the undeniable physical and logistical ones) but essentially intensified those that pre-existed, in a rather ingenious approach to the whole concept.
 At the same time, he also shows how even the consequences can result in something good, by bringing families together, allowing their members to get to know each other in a way they did not before, and essentially, realize their feelings for each other.

 Another great aspect is the way he presents the downfall of Pin-Wen, whose intense psychological issues eventually become physical ones (as in financial ones) in an approach that actually borders on the horror/thriller, particularly in the scene in the rain, and the ways reality is being distorted, without the audience realizing (in the beginning) what exactly is going on.
 Her coming back, on a whole new set of terms, is also exceptional, additionally due to the way the whole procedure functions as the beginning of the coming of age for Xiao Jing and the reason mother and daughter come closer than ever.